ArtsanLab/miniGame/README.md

-I made this project in order to learning javascript
+I made this project with the purpose of learning JavaScript.